-22. Beauregard Plan Implementation (PZ, DPI, TES, RPCA, Housing)
+54. Beauregard Plan Implementation (PZ, DPI, TES, RPCA, Housing)

 Plan implementation continues with an emphasis on the review of development applications by staff and the Beauregard Design Advisory Committee (BDAC).
 Coordination will continue with long-term planning for the West End Transitway and the Seminary-Beauregard Ellipse.
 Placements into the 105 committed affordable units at Southern Towers were completed in July 2018 and Housing staff continues to make referrals as units become vacant/available.
 Outreach to the resident community continues, with semi-annual meetings providing updates on City affordable housing and social service (aging, workforce development, small business) resources.
 Staff actively marketed the St. James Plaza affordable housing development (93 units) that was completed in April 2018 to the Beauregard households in Housing's database.
 The waiting list for St. James was nearly 3,000 households.
-Both the Gateway and The Spire projects will provide additional housing affordability resources in upcoming years.
+Both The Nexus at West Alex (formerly called The Gateway) and The Spire projects will provide additional housing affordability resources in upcoming years.